samumantha/documentation_example/Readme.md

 * Recommended citation if someone uses it
 * Other related tools (“see also”)

+> often a README is enough!

-## External documentation
+## 🤓 External documentation

+...When README is not enough...

 **Static site generators** build websites out of plain text files (often `.md` or `.rst`).

 **Docstrings can automatically be integrated into documentation**, no need to write this twice!

-Tracking of documentation together with the source code

 [Sphinx Quickstart example](https://coderefinery.github.io/documentation/sphinx/#exercise-sphinx-basics)